Hero Background

 • Apex: Salesforce's proprietary programming language for custom logic and advanced automation.

-• Sandbox: A Copy of a Salesforce environment used for development, testing, or training without affecting live data.
+• Sandbox: A copy of a Salesforce environment used for development, testing, or training without affecting live data.

 • Salesforce Object Query Language (SOQL): A query language similar to SQL, used to retrieve Salesforce data.